Who Are You—Really?

 And Dr. Eger again:

-“In the end, it’s not about what happens to us that matters most—it’s what we choose to do with it.”
+“In the end, it’s not about what happens to us that matters most, it’s what we choose to do with it.”

-✨ What Is Your Flame?
+✨ What is Your Flame?

 We all carry pain.
 But we also carry strength.